Kaaz/DiscordBot/readme.md

 Provides an invite link to add the bot to your server.

-Accessible though: invite, inv
+Accessible through: invite, inv

 Usable in public and private channels
 ### join

 joins a voicechannel

-Accessible though: join
+Accessible through: join

 Usable in public channels

 #### Usage